 The field of ecopsychology is promising for both offering a path to healing the individual and creating the possibility for a major shift in values, perception, and lifestyle for Western society.
-However, it’s important to note that some of the principles of ecopsychology are very similar to indigenous knowledge and wisdom.
+However, it’s important to note that some of the principles of ecopsychology are very similar to the teachings of certain Indigenous cultures.

 All My Relations

-Traditionally, Native Americans and other indigenous peoples have been living by the principles of ecopsychology throughout history and these concepts are already an integral part of indigenous science, cosmology, and spirituality.
+Traditionally, many Native and Indigenous peoples have been living by the principles of ecopsychology throughout history and these concepts are already an integral part of their science, cosmology, and spirituality.

 Putting Ecopsychology into Practice

-Another area where ecopsychology is very similar to traditional indigenous values and principles is in it’s therapeutic practices.
+Another area where ecopsychology is very similar to certain traditional Indigenous values and principles is in its therapeutic practices.
 In the process of healing while keeping our connection with the Earth in mind, a number of ecotherapeutic, or Earth-based healing approaches may be implemented.
 Ecotherapy puts the principles of ecopsychology into practice.

-Ecopsychology and ecotherapy can help those of us who are out-of-touch with practices that connect us to the Earth by reintroducing us to ancient indigenous practices.
-This healing and rediscovery of our indigenous selves is needed by all of us.
-But since the effects of colonization were and continue to be devastating and wide-ranging for indigenous people worldwide, we must be respectful of native peoples in the process and not engage in activities that appropriate indigenous knowledge and practices.
+Ecopsychology and ecotherapy can help those of us who are out-of-touch with practices that connect us to the Earth by reintroducing us to those practices.
+This healing and rediscovery of our selves is needed by all of us.
+But since the effects of colonization were and continue to be devastating and wide-ranging for Indigenous people worldwide, we must be respectful of Indigenous peoples in the process and not engage in activities that appropriate Indigenous knowledge and practices.